databrary/design/ridir-16/narrative.md

 #### Databrary’s design overcomes practical barriers to sharing

-Video requires minimal metadata to be useful (with the important exception of participants’ data sharing preferences).
+Video requires little metadata to be useful, and only the participants’ data sharing preferences are strictly required.
 Databrary has developed a novel active-curation framework that reduces the burden of *post hoc* data sharing (20).
 The system empowers researchers to upload and organize data as it is collected.
 Immediate uploading reduces the workload on investigators, minimizes the risk of data loss and corruption, and accelerates the speed with which materials become available.